Why Use A Natural Deodorant

 If you are a regular reader of “Ida’s Soapbox,” there is one comment that keeps popping up.
 "It's What We Don't Know That Worries Me!” and it is worth repeating.

-In June 2010 CNN aired “Toxic America,” a special investigative report detailing the pervasiveness of hazardous chemicals we are exposed to in our everyday lives.
+In June 2010 CNN aired “Toxic America,” a special investigative report detailing the pervasiveness of synthetic chemicals we are exposed to in our everyday lives.

 "For 80 percent of the common chemicals in everyday use in this country we know almost nothing about whether or not they can damage the brains of children, the immune system, the reproductive system, and the other developing organs.
 It's really a terrible mess we've gotten ourselves into."

-Ingredients DO matter and with a product that you apply every day and sometimes even many times a day.
+Ingredients DO matter especially with a product that you apply every day (sometimes many times a day) and remains on your skin.

-The fact is that with some ingredients, like Phthalates (found in artificial fragrances), no one really knows how these synthetic chemicals will affect us over time, and that is what worries me.
+The fact is that with some ingredients, like Phthalates (found in artificial fragrances), no one really knows how these synthetic chemicals will affect us or our environment over time and years of use.

 All "Natural" Deodorants Are Not Created Equal